tylersernett/grecalc/readme.md

   const [timerInputIsOpen, setTimerInputIsOpen] = useState(false);
 ```

-And now pass the relevant pieces of state to the components:
+And now pass the relevant pieces of state as props to the components:
 ```javascript
   return (
     <div>